UnknownMonke/pathfinding/README.md

 Some Fooling around with pathfinding algorithms, inspired by this [very interesting article](https://www.redblobgames.com/pathfinding/a-star/introduction.html).

-I implemented a customizable grid to visualize the process with various terrains (require jQuery).
+I implemented a customizable grid to visualize the process with various terrains.

 The repo works as a standalone, so running the html in a browser should be good.
+This program uses [jQuery](https://jquery.com), internet connection is **required**.

 Algorithms :